gabrielsscti/system-problem-solving/event-driven-web-server/README.md

 ### The "net" package
 Golang has a standard package called `net`.
 Different from `net/http`, it does not offer http support and is not as simple to create a web server, instead we will create sockets and read byte by byte, building the payload.

+With the server running and listening, we can send data with `nc localhost {port}`